Karim-Gomaa/Karim-Gomaa.github.io/_posts/CTF/2025-8-2-ASCWG25_Quals.md

 - `0xa5854b25` – CreateFileW
   *`And this will take the file path as an argument.`*

-The last thing to note is that all arguments are obfuscated using simple xor operation (four characters length hard-coded key) and sum operation.
+The last thing to note is that all arguments are obfuscated using a simple XOR operation (four-character-length hard-coded key) and a sum operation.

-Note that hashing algorithm and Deobfuscation function are hard coded you just need to locate and deeply understand them and then reimplement them.
+Note that the hashing algorithm and Deobfuscation function are hard-coded; you just need to locate and deeply understand them and then reimplement them.

 ### The Solution
 **Flag:** `ASCWG{198.4.109.11:5555_C:\Users<User>\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup\}`